 Add a background video

 This is one of the boldest website hero ideas.
-Using a background video means taking your animated hero image design another step further than with a single image or a slideshow.
+Using a background video means taking your animated perfect hero image design another step further than with a single image or a slideshow.
 Once again, that doesn’t mean that a background video is under every circumstance better than a single image or a slideshow, as it all depends on the context and the designer’s skills.
 There is never a single best option.
-But if used right, a video can engage visitors in a unique way.
+But if used right, a video can engage visitors in an eye catching and unique way.

 Filming and editing a short, captivating, and informative video is a topic by itself that exceeds the extent of this article.
-But the point is, the video you include has to be just right by all standards.
+But the point is, the video you include has to be just right by all standards, optimizing the user experience.
 The impact of a video on visitors is immense.
 Statistics shared by Forbes show that a video can increase conversion rates by up to 80%.
-Watching a moment in motion can get a tight grip on a visitor’s attention, and that’s when you get to present your idea and message and create a powerful impression catering to your target audience.
+Watching a moment in motion can get a tight grip on a visitor’s attention, front and center, and that’s when you get to present your idea and message and create a powerful impression catering to your target audience.

 Use illustrations instead of photographs